Bingi-Man/Debian-Xfce-Tweaks/README.md

 // **Safe Browsing (IMPORTANT: Security)**
 // Safe Browsing helps protect you from malicious websites and downloads.
 It is generally
 // recommended to keep this enabled.
-However, the remote lookup feature can send information
+However it may send user information (e.g. URL, file hashes, etc.) to third parties like Google.
+RECOMMENDED for privacy, but slightly reduces security.
 // about the files you download to Google. user_pref("browser.safebrowsing.downloads.remote.enabled", false); // Disable remote Safe Browsing lookups for downloads.
-RECOMMENDED for privacy, but slightly reduces security.
+user_pref("browser.safebrowsing.malware.enabled", false); // disable the Safe Browsing service user_pref("browser.safebrowsing.phishing.enabled", false); // disable the Safe Browsing service user_pref("browser.safebrowsing.downloads.enabled", false); // Disable Safe Browsing lookups for downloads

 // **Permissions (IMPORTANT: Security & Privacy)**
 // These settings control default permissions for websites.
 Blocking notifications and geolocation